pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/SPI.md

 #####<function>spi.write(buf)</function>

-Write the data contained in ``buf``.
+Write the data contained in `buf`.
 Returns the number of bytes written.

 #####<function>spi.read(nbytes, * , write=0x00)</function>

-Read the ``nbytes`` while writing the data specified by ``write``.
+Read the `nbytes` while writing the data specified by `write`.
 Return the number of bytes read.

 #####<function>spi.readinto(buf, * , write=0x00)</function>

-Read into the buffer specified by ``buf`` while writing the data specified by ``write``.
+Read into the buffer specified by `buf` while writing the data specified by `write`.
 Return the number of bytes read.

 #####<function>spi.write_readinto(write_buf, read_buf)</function>

-Write from ``write_buf`` and read into ``read_buf``.
+Write from `write_buf` and read into `read_buf`.
 Both buffers must have the same length.
 Returns the number of bytes written

 ### Constants

 <constant>SPI.MASTER</constant>

-for initialising the SPI bus to master
+For initialising the SPI bus to master

 <constant>SPI.MSB</constant>

-set the first bit to be the most significant bit
+Set the first bit to be the most significant bit

 <constant>SPI.LSB</constant>

-set the first bit to be the least significant bit
+Set the first bit to be the least significant bit